2014 WK League

 The 2014 WK League was the sixth season of the WK League, the top division of women's football in South Korea.
 The regular season began on 17 March 2014 and ended on 18 August 2014.
-Defending champions Incheon Hyundai Steel Red Angels successfully defended their title.
+Defending champions Incheon Hyundai Steel Red Angels successfully defended their title by defeating Goyang Daekyo Noonnoppi 1–0 on aggregate in the two-legged final.